Water Witch (novel)

-Water Witch is a science fiction novel by authors Connie Willis and Cynthia Felice that was first published in 1982.
+Water Witch is a 1982 science fiction novel by Connie Willis and Cynthia Felice.

 Plot introduction

 On the desert planet of Mahali, political power is held by a hereditary line of water witches who can sense and control water.
 A young con artist girl named Deza tries to impersonate a water witch, helped by the spirit of her recently dead conman father, who now resides in a small animal called a mbuzi.